alexwenzel/cmsbasics/readme.md

 ### Events

-The following Events are fired:
+The following Events are fired within the base resource controller:

 **index**